 Here’s What You Need to Start a Career in Web Design

 DescriptionWeb design has become quite the lucrative career lately.
-It’s no wonder why more and more people want to get into it but sadly, some get discouraged at the beginning.
+Naturally, your idea of lucrative might be different than others, so check out a recent salary comparison to see how different careers rack up against one another—but I digress.
+It’s no wonder why more and more people want to get into web design but sadly, some get discouraged at the beginning.
 Newcomers might find themselves overwhelmed.
 In this article, we aim to offer some precious bits of advice to any newbie who’s trying to get into web design.
 We hope this advice will make your first steps as easy as possible!

 Create a portfolio!